 That’s a very attractive package for communications companies and encourages them to switch from traditional phone service to VOIP.
 But it also means that when problems like rural call completion come up, they can persist a long time before enough people notice to get the FCC involved.
 And even then, it’s not clear what the FCC should do – or legally can do – to fix the problem.

 IP And Rural Call Completion

 For 100 years, we have been committed to the concept that everyone in the United States is entitled to get phone service at an affordable rate, no matter where they live.
 Serving rural areas is much more expensive than serving urban areas, and rural networks have fewer subscribers to cover these costs.
 To make sure that rural areas can affordably support phone companies, the FCC set up a system of mandatory fees that urban networks pay to keep rural phone service viable.
 This includes requiring phone companies in urban areas to pay a “termination fee” and other forms of “access charges” to rural phone companies whenever someone on the urban phone network places a call to a rural phone network.
-On the other hand, when a rural phone subscriber calls an urban phone network, the rural system pays a much lower fee.
-Urban phone systems would obviously like to avoid this, but the FCC requires phone systems to complete every call no matter where it goes.

 The result is that urban phone networks and urban subscribers subsidize rural phone service.
 In exchange we get a phone system that covers the entire country.
 This is one of the reasons our phone system has been the envy of the world and why nearly everyone in the country has a phone.